 Road Tax is based upon the CO2 emissions of the vehicle and is split into 13 bands from A to M. The higher the letter the greater the cost of tax paid to drive the vehicle on public roads.
 In addition to the road tax detailed below, any vehicle that had a manufacturers retail price in excess of £40,000 when first sold, attracts a road tax supplement of an additional £310 per year.
 This is charged until the vehicle is 6 years old.

 Hybrids are known to be much heavier than traditionally fuelled cars because of the big pile of battery-cells that provide the electric power.
 What is crucial to handling though, is where the extra weight is positioned.
 Toyota's modular architecture allows the centre of gravity to be lower and closer to the middle of the Prius, which translates into a better balanced ride for passengers but not a car you would ever describe as 'sporty'.
-It takes a fraction longer to get going than the model it replaced, reaching 62mph in 10.6 seconds, but the emphasis is now on making this car appeal to business users, so a comfortable, economical ride takes precedence over speed.
-That being said, efforts have been made to make the Prius a more pleasant car to drive.
-The nickel-metal hydride battery pack gets the electric motor turning first and only when the Prius starts to pick up speed does an updated version of the familiar 1.8-litre petrol engine from previous models fire up and seamlessly take over.
+It takes a fraction longer to get going than you might expect.
+The nickel-metal hydride battery pack gets the electric motor turning first and only when the Prius starts to pick up speed does the familiar 1.8-litre petrol engine fire up and seamlessly take over, allowing 62mph to be reached in a respectable 10.6s.
 The engine can be switched off if you need to run entirely on batteries, say, through Central London's Ultra Low Emissions zone.
-If you can afford more, a Plug-in model is being offered that can go up to 39 miles on electric power alone.
+You can run on batteries more much longer with the pricier Plug-in version of this design, but that's not our focus here.
+The big news with this revised model is the option further up the range of AWD.
+This set-up uses an additional, independent rear electric motor to automatically activate the rear wheels to help those at the front when pulling away, or when low-grip conditions are detected.
+At higher speeds - between 6 and 44mph - the 'AWD-i' set-up also comes into play, transferring torque to the rear axle when sensors detect a loss of grip.

 When the Prius changed the game back at the start of the Millennium, the winning trait wasn't beautiful design or blistering performance.
 It was extraordinary fuel-economy.
 That's what the Prius has championed throughout its regenerations but in more recent times, a plethora of plug-in hybrids and pure electric cars have threatened to make this one redundant.
 Here's Toyota's response.
-At 94.2mpg on the combined cycle, the Prius still out-performs even the most frugal diesel competitors, also managing up to 70g/km of CO2.
-To give you a comparison, if you spent £3,000 or £4,000 less and bought a Honda Civic 1.6 i-DTEC diesel, you'd manage 78.5mpg and 94g/km of CO2.
-If you are genuinely concerned about the environment, it seems then that a Prius is the pious choice.
+For the AWD-i variant, the figures are 58.7-64.7mpg and 85g/km.
+The hybrid powertrain hasn't changed for this revised model, but Toyota has adopts a low viscosity engine oil for it to reduce the pistons' sliding resistance and so help maintain excellent fuel efficiency.
+Emissions performance complies with the latest Euro 6d standards.
+As before, Toyota continues to offer a pricier Plug-in version of this car for those that want a longer all-electric driving range.
 Being a Toyota, quality is ingrained in the car-building process, so costly faults are unlikely to arise but just-in-case, the Prius comes with a 5-year/ 100,000 mile warranty.
 Despite the modest increase in price, the residuals should remain relatively strong when it comes time to sell it on.

 What are you waiting for?
 Make an enquiry online using the link above or call one of our friendly sales advisors today.